awslabs/aws-servicebroker-documentation/Overview.md

     ]
 }
 ```
-***NOTE:*** The resource ARN for the "iam:PassRole" permission must match the arn of the service role created for CloudFormation stack actions.
+***NOTE:*** The resource ARN for the "iam:PassRole" permission must match the ARN of the service role created for CloudFormation stack actions.